smart-chain-fr/secure-starknet/README.md

 curl -L https://raw.githubusercontent.com/foundry-rs/starknet-foundry/master/scripts/install.sh | sh
 ```

-## Deployed on Testnet
+## Features

-anchoring contract class hash: `0x6c327a65f1445575597205314eb9b1af7bfb9222f2540f45b013fa2d86870a1`
-factory contract class hash: `0x317b17f68ac153f19f04a9b6117b77553910e051ee356ab077417a884c5b4c5`
-factory contract instance: `0x4b76da8728b2ad07d5be3d81fe3ffb466a74f272cf94195d79076c75afc0fbe`
-an anchoring contract instance has been generated at: `0x0240621f865df3ca79dc1a614d60f06310e19d8c6ac49d337dec6e0246473d2b`
+* Anchoring hashes on Starknet blockchain
+* Serialisation of smart-contrats with a factory
+* Advanced hashes recuperation fonctions
+* Administrator roles management
+* Whitelisting autorised users
+* Upgradability of the Anchoring contract
+* Low cost transaction

-## Smart contracts
+## Architecture

-This repository involves two contracts: the Factory contract and the Anchoring contract.
-This repository contains the implementation of factory and anchoring contracts written in cairo v2.3.0.

-The Factory contract provides an invokable function (`deploy`) to deploy a new anchor contract on-demand.
-This function can only be called by the administrator role of the Factory.
+This repository involves a `Factory` smart-contracts which can create new `Anchoring` smart-contracts on-demand.
 The Anchoring contract provides a callable function (`anchor`) to anchor a message.
 This function can only be called by users that have been whitelisted on the Anchoring contract.
 The administrator role of the Anchoring contract can `authorize` or `unauthorize` some users.

+This function can only be called by the administrator role of the Factory.

-These two contracts also provides "getter" function that retieves specific information from the storage (more details in the following sections).
+These two contracts also provides "getter" function that retrieves specific information from the storage (more details in the following sections).

 ### Factory Contract